 Chronic urticarias ("CU") are a group of skin conditions which are characterized by recurrent transient pruritic wheal and flare type skin reactions and, in roughly 40% of patients, angioedema.
 Symptoms include itching, redness, raised welts, burning, warmth, tingling and irritation of the skin.
 Patients with CU are often severely impaired in their quality of life, with negative effects on sleep, daily activities, school/work life and social interactions.
 The most common forms of CU are chronic spontaneous urticaria ("CSU"), cholinergic urticaria and symptomatic dermatographism.
-We estimate that approximately 200,000 patients with CSU, cholinergic urticaria and symptomatic dermatographism could be candidates for therapy with AK002.
+We estimate that approximately 200,000 patients with severe CSU, cholinergic urticaria and symptomatic dermatographism could be candidates for therapy with AK002.

 We are conducting an open-label Phase 2 trial with AK002 in patients with urticaria.
 The trial is enrolling patients with different forms of urticaria: CSU (Xolair naïve and Xolair failures), cholinergic urticaria and symptomatic dermatographism.
 Approximately 40 patients are expected to be enrolled, and will receive six monthly doses of AK002.
-The primary endpoint of the trial is patient reported symptoms measured by the urticaria control test ("UCT").
-Secondary endpoints include safety and tolerability, as well as other measures of itching, hives and swelling, including the urticaria activity score 7 ("UAS7") and cholinergic UAS7.
-We expect to report data from this trial in the first guarter of 2019.
+The primary endpoint of the trial is patient-reported symptoms measured by the urticaria control test ("UCT").
+Secondary endpoints include safety and tolerability, as well as patient-reported symptoms as measured by urticaria activity score 7 ("UAS7") and cholinergic UAS7.
+Given that the trial is an open-label observational study, it is not designed to show statistical significance.
+We expect to report data from this trial in the first quarter of 2019.